 Libyan city of Misrata under siege by loyalist army.
 Following an attack on Tawergha, fighters from Misrata cornered two Gaddafi's soldiers during a house to house search.
 After a short stand off, grenades were ultimately thrown killing the two loyalists as one seen here pulled away.
 Later in the day, they withdraw from Tawargha in fear of being encircled by superior forces.
 One of the two killed soldiers is dragged away.
 16 May 2011.

-Tunisia's Ras Jedir main border crossing with Libya is overwhelmed by thousands of workers fleeing Libyan unrest and faces a humanitarian crisis.
+Tunisia's Ras Jedir main border crossing with Libya is overwhelmed by thousands of foreign workers fleeing Libyan unrest and faces a humanitarian crisis.
 Seen from Tunisia's side, crowd of Egyptians waiting on the Libyan side of the border.
 01 March 2011.

 Libyan city of Misrata under siege by loyalist army.
 Misrata residents survey what remains of Gadhafi's army tanks that were destroyed by NATO air strikes.
 These three tanks were hiding under a food market building as the bombs pierced the concrete roof before smashing them.
 12 May 2011.